- 1 What is video marketing and why is it so effective?

 👉 The average video viewing time fell by 77% with poor video quality

 👉 Over 85% said that they expected TV-like quality from videos on the internet

-👉 About 25% of those surveyed agreed that they did not watch a video due to poor quality at least half the times in a month
+👉 About 25% of those surveyed agreed that they did not watch a video due to poor quality at least half the time in a month

 The takeaway is simple – don’t compromise with the video quality.
 To this end:

-- Use video editing software that improves quality
+- Use video editing software that improves the quality

 - Adjust the contrast, saturation, hue, and brightness